Customise Consent Preferences

 Herbs:

 • Chyawanprash, an Ayurvedic dietary supplement containing 46 herbs, is highly recommended in Ayurveda.
-Just mix in 1 spoon of chyawanprash in a cup of warm water and consume it 2-3 times during the day.
+Just mix in 1 spoon of chyawanprash in a cup hot water and consume it 2-3 times during the day.

 • Triphala, an Ayurvedic herbal combination, helps eliminate toxins and excess fat from the body.